ScienceZoneUK/science-zone-uk/python_pit/wk14_ramp_test/README.md

 Ask for width and height
 Outer loop = height
 Inner loop = width
-    Print '#' without new line
-Print new line after each row
+    Print '#' without new line *hint- look at cheat sheet Print new line after each row
 ```